 “no one could say why something that is moving should stop anywhere; for why should it stop here rather than here?
 So that a thing will either be at rest or must move forever, unless something more powerful get in its way.”

 The trouble is, he rejects this statement.
 In Aristotle’s view it must be false, because its falseness supported his flawed assertion that a vacuum is impossible.

-What a great pity it is that Aristotle – having shown the tremendous insight needed to make such an early statement of the law of inertia – didn’t then explore its implications for the world he lived in.
+What a great pity it is that Aristotle – having shown the tremendous insight needed to make such an early statement of the law of inertia – didn’t then explore its implications further.

 Bringing Euclid’s Elements to Everyone

 In 1505, Bartolomeo Zamberti translated Euclid’s Elements into Latin.
-Zamberti had managed to find a copy of Euclid’s works in their original Greek.
+Zamberti had managed to find a copy of Euclid’s works in the original Greek.
 The best known previous edition had been written by the Italian mathematician Campanus of Novara in the 1200s.
 Campanus had translated the Elements based on an Arabic source, adding his own commentary.

 Tartaglia felt it was time someone wrote a modern, Italian version of the Elements.
 Also, he detected mathematical errors in the Zamberti and Campanus versions.
 Certain that Euclid himself did not make the errors, Tartaglia said later versions of the book had been corrupted.